-1) Maintain the social media pages (Facebook, Twitter, Instagram, etc.) of the Organization in an effort to increase engagement among student members, improve awareness of WSSA and GSO events and resources, and promote appropriate weed science announcements and information.

-2.5 Society Member Representatives
+- 1) Maintain the social media pages (Facebook, Twitter, Instagram, etc.) of the Organization in an effort to increase engagement among student members, improve awareness of WSSA and GSO events and resources, and promote appropriate weed science announcements and information. - 2) Serve on the WSSA Public Awareness Committee - 2.5 Society Member Representatives